rugk/borg-cron-helper/README.md

 ## Less maintenance, more safety!

 Sometimes [backups stop mid-way](https://borgbackup.readthedocs.io/en/stable/faq.html#if-a-backup-stops-mid-way-does-the-already-backed-up-data-stay-there).
 This can have different reasons such as an unreliable network connection or a server restart.
 In any case it is not always avoidable and you do not want to see your backup having failed three days in a row, when you suddenly need it.
+This is also a workaround for the ["connection closed by remote" issue](https://github.com/borgbackup/borg/issues/636), which seems to affect some users.

 That's why the script integrates an **retry mechanism** to retry the backups in case of a failure for up to three times (by default).
 It also waits a certain amount of time in between, in case the issue needs some minutes to go away. (in case of a server restart e.g.)